catalyzeio/stratum-docs/troubleshooting/app-deployment-troubleshooting.md

 ## Unable to view application
 - **I can't see my application after I have deployed to Catalyze successfully**
 	- **Potential Issue:** You may be exposing your app to a port other than 8080.
 	- **Potential Solution:** Try changing the port your app is exposed on in your Procfile.
 Check out the [writing your application](https://resources.catalyze.io/stratum/articles/writing-your-application/) guide for more details.
-For or security purposes we prefer customers to expose their app on port 8080.
-If you wish to expose you app on another port please contact [Catalyze support](https://resources.catalyze.io/stratum/articles/contact/).
+For security purposes we prefer customers to expose their app on port 8080.
+If you wish to expose your app on another port please contact [Catalyze support](https://resources.catalyze.io/stratum/articles/contact/).

 - **404: Page Not Found NGINX error**
     - **Potential Issue:** You have not configured an SSL Certificate or Sites object with that services in the environment.